symfony/symfony-docs/page_creation.rst

 that Flex resolves to ``sensio/framework-extra-bundle``.

-Second, after this package was downloaded, Flex executed a *recipe*, which is a set of automated instructions that tell Symfony how to integrate an external package. `Flex recipes`_ exist for many packages and have the ability to do a lot, like adding configuration files, creating directories, updating ``.gitignore`` and adding new config to your ``.env`` file.
+Second, after this package was downloaded, Flex executed a *recipe*, which is a set of automated instructions that tells Symfony how to integrate an external package. `Flex recipes`_ exist for many packages and have the ability to do a lot, like adding configuration files, creating directories, updating ``.gitignore`` and adding new config to your ``.env`` file.
 Flex *automates* the installation of